bryancrisp1988-byte/cybersecurity-portfolio/Coursera-1/Technical-Support-Fundamentals/Module-1-Intro-to-IT/Intro-to-IT-support.md

 - Technical operations

 ## Personal Reflection
-I learnt that IT specialists responsabilities include managing, maintaining, installing, troubleshooting and configuring technological equipment, In support of my cybersecurity journey I know I need to understand how these machines work to understand and implement that knowledge in cybersecurity.
+I learnt that IT specialists responsibilities include managing, maintaining, installing, troubleshooting and configuring technological equipment, In support of my cybersecurity journey I know I need to understand how these machines work to understand and implement that knowledge in cybersecurity.